-The bill was requested by a representative of the Division of Vehicles, Department of Revenue (Department).
-In the House Committee on Transportation hearing, a Division representative testified states currently using online driver's license renewal indicated a need to expand vision testing options to increase online renewal and the Department had worked with the Kansas Optometric Association on the bill.
-The executive director of the Kansas Optometric Association provided neutral testimony.
+The bill was introduced by the House Committee on Transportation at the request of a representative of the Division of Vehicles, Department of Revenue (Department).
+In the House Committee hearing, a Division representative testified states currently using online driver's license renewal indicated a need to expand vision testing options to increase online renewal and the Department had worked with the Kansas Optometric Association (Association) on the bill.
+The Executive Director of the Association provided neutral testimony.
 No opponent testimony was presented.